Bhekisile/Workout-app/README.md

 # 📖 [Workout App] <a name="about-project"></a>

 **[Workout App]** is built with Ruby on Rails, Bootstrap CSS, d3.js, and Rails Action Cable.
 It is created for the users who like to keep track of their physical activities.
 The app allows a user to record an activity type, duration, and date.
-There is a chart that is updated every time the user saves the data.
+There is a chart that is updated every time the user entering the data.
 The user can create friendships and start following and chatting with each other.

 ## 🛠 Built With <a name="built-with"></a>